 Sometimes the only thing standing in your way of success is “you”

 There’s one more obstacle that could be standing in the way of your success, you.
 I know that sounds like a cliché but it can prove to be so true.
 We second guess ourselves or simply think “that we’re not ready yet!”.
-While there is no formula to follow that will guaranty success in business there are some underlying concepts that will always exist.
+While there is no formula to follow that will guarantee success in business there are some underlying concepts that will always exist.

 Those concepts are a topic for another discussion.
-However, tapping into these are the key and every person or company will ultimately take a different path to get to a similar place.
+However, tapping into these is the key and every person or company will ultimately take a different path to get to a similar place.
 Watch out for fear of failure and fear of success too.
 Fear of failure keeps you from wanting to try because if you don’t try you can’t fail.
 Fear of success is a little tricky.

 Who is afraid to succeed, right?
 Actually, it is the fear that you will have so much success that you will fail to keep up with the demand.
 Sounds silly but it’s a real thing.
 Do a self-examination to make sure that’s not the case with you.
 If so, work on it.